 This one day workshop is designed for mental health providers and other healthcare professionals who provide direct-care services and, as a result, will be required to assess and manage a suicide crisis at some point during their professional career.

 Optimizing Eating Disorder Treatments with DBT

 This two-day workshop will focus on presenting evidenced based theory and practices to diagnose and treat eating disorder symptoms in clients.
 Presented by Amy Kalasunas, LPCC-S, NCC.

 Optimizing the Engine of DBT Individual Therapy: Advanced Individual DBT

 Super-charge your effectiveness and confidence in providing DBT individual therapy through focused discussion, demonstration, and practice.
 Only for those with previous DBT training.

 DBT for People with Substance Use Disorders

-This two-day training is a highly experiential, and practical workshop that will provide participants with a comprehensive working knowledge of the adaptations to be made when working with individuals with BPD-SUD.
+This three-day training is a highly experiential, and practical workshop that will provide participants with a comprehensive working knowledge of the adaptations to be made when working with individuals with BPD-SUD.
 Led by internationally recognized expert and Portland DBT Institute director, Linda Dimeff, PhD.

 DBT for Adolescents and Families